feagi/blender-connector/README.md

 # Install python packages such as feagi_connector
 1) Run `lazy_pip.py` (Edit the package name if you want a different package.)

+# Run Blender Character on NeuroRobotics Studio
+1) Clone the repository: `git clone git@github.com:feagi/blender-connector.git`
+2) Drop your .blend character into the `blender-connector/controller` folder.
+3) Open File Explorer and paste the following path into the address bar: `C:\Program Files\Blender Foundation\Blender 4.3\4.3\python\lib\site-packages\feagi_connector` (You must run `lazy_pop.py` once per installed Blender.)
+4) Click on the address bar, type `cmd`, and press Enter to open the Command Prompt.
+5) Copy and paste the command: `notepad .env`, then click Yes to create the file.
+6) Go to the NeuroRobotics Studio experiment.
+7) Click "Embodiment," then click the "API_KEY" button and paste it into the notepad file.
+Save the file.
+8) Run `controller.py` inside Blender.

 ---
 ## Controller Methods